cloudops/cookbook_cloudstack/README.md

 Support Ubuntu and CentOS/RHEL KVM server.

 ### cloudstack::vhd-util

 Download the tool vhd-util which is not include in CloudStack packages and required to manage XenServer hosts.

 ### cloudstack::mysql_conf

 MySQL tunning based on official CloudStack documentation.

+### cloudstacl::eventbus

+Configure CloudStack to send Events into RabbitMQ message bus.
+Work for CloudStack 4.3 and latest.
+RabbitMQ must be installed and configured somewhere, default values are for localhost.

 ### cloudstack::default